dstanecki/dstanecki.github.io/_posts/2025-08-06-terraform-failover.markdown

 date:   2025-08-06 00:00:00 -0500
 categories: projects
 ---
-I created a fully automated disaster recovery solution for my Kubernetes homelab using CI/CD, Terraform, GKE, and ArgoCD.
+I created a fully automated disaster recovery solution for my Kubernetes homelab using CI/CD, Terraform, Google Kubernetes Engine (GKE), and ArgoCD.
 It adds a safety net in case I lose power, WiFi, or need to perform physical maintenance on my Raspberry Pis.
 I host live demos on my cluster so this solution allows me to maximize uptime.<!--break-->

 ## Table of Contents